plainC/wondermacros/docs/objects.md

 a constructor or a destructor, and `W_NEW` cannot create instances of that class.

+### Common superclass

+Some object-oriented languages have a common superclass for all classes.
+To get a common class just include `<wondermacros/objects/object.h>` in a header of the project.
+By default, it will create a type called `struct Object` which can be used as a superclass for all objects.
+If you prefer a lowercase name, define `LOWERCASE_OBJECT` macro before the inclusion.
+If you prefer `Object_t`, define `USE_T_TYPE_SUFFIX`.
+Both of them can be combined to get `object_t`.

 ### Array properties and bit fields

 It is possible to declare a fixed size array property using additional declaration with `Array(...)` macro.